di-zed/tg-ai-companion/README.md

 * Accepts JSON with a `prompt`
 * Returns a model response (LocalAI or OpenAI)
-* Can be used directly (outside of Telegram), for example in custom UIs or API clients
+* Can be used directly (outside of Telegram), for example, in custom UIs or API clients
+* Requires Bearer token in the `Authorization` header

 Example: